mikhayluk/mikhayluk/README.md

-Hi 🤝 it's my experience 👇
+✋ Hi!
+I’m an expert in Digital Transformation, Artificial Intelligence, Data Engineering, and Business Systems (ERP & CRM).
+With extensive experience across various industries, I help businesses implement cutting-edge technologies, optimize processes, and unlock the full potential of their data.
+My expertise lies in transforming workflows, automating operations, and designing scalable data architectures that drive innovation and efficiency.

+👉 With over 20 years in IT and 15+ years specializing in digital and data-driven solutions, I’ve worked with companies at different stages of their technological evolution — whether building data infrastructure from scratch or scaling to enterprise-level analytics.
+My focus is on empowering businesses with AI-driven insights, modern data ecosystems, and strategic project management to accelerate growth and maximize competitive advantage.

+✅ Digital Transformation
-✅ Digital Transformation.
-Experience to modify existing — business processes, culture, and customer experiences to meet changing business and market requirements.
+Transforming business processes, culture, and customer interactions to meet changing market demands, ensuring companies stay ahead of the curve. 🚀💼

-✅ BI analytics.
-Implementing business intelligence systems is the modern approach to controlling business processes in your company.

-✅ Business Intelligence Consulting.
-I can help you rigorously analyze the current state of your data systems and highlight the areas that can be improved with business intelligence solutions.

-✅ Database Architect.
-I design and implement efficient database architectures that help companies organize and manage the data they collect.
-With many years of experience, I ensure optimal data flow across the organization, leveraging modern technologies to enhance performance, scalability, and reliability.

-✅ Workflow Automation.
-We are reducing the number of manual operations for routine tasks, collecting valuable user data settings, and providing an engaging, personalized user experience.
+✅ BI Analytics
+Implementing BI systems that provide real-time insights to monitor processes, spot trends, and make data-driven decisions that improve efficiency and control. 📊🚀

+✅ Business Intelligence Consulting
+Conducting a thorough analysis of current data systems to identify areas for improvement through advanced BI tools. 📊💡

+✅ Database Architecture
+Designing and implementing efficient, scalable, and reliable database architectures to optimize data flow and enhance performance and reliability. 🖥️⚙️

+✅ Workflow Automation
+Reducing manual tasks, automating workflows, and delivering valuable insights to boost efficiency and productivity. 🤖📊

+✅ Business Solutions
-✅ Business Solutions.
-I transform your organization’s data into valuable, actionable insights by integrating modern solutions, including AI technologies.
-My hands-on approach ensures these advanced tools are seamlessly implemented, empowering your team to leverage data for strategic growth.
+Transforming data into actionable insights by integrating modern solutions like AI to help your team make data-driven decisions for strategic growth. 📲💡

-✅ Data Science.
-I specialize in implementing tailored data science solutions to meet your business needs.
-From data analysis to predictive modeling, I apply advanced techniques to help you unlock valuable insights, optimize decision-making, and drive growth.
-I craft every solution to ensure it aligns perfectly with your objectives and delivers measurable results.

-✅ Data-Driven Management.
-I create customized data systems and analytics frameworks that empower management to make better decisions, implement changes effectively, and foster innovation.
-Through my hands-on approach, I ensure that the insights and tools align with your strategic goals, driving sustainable growth and success at the leadership level.

-✅ Google Ads.
-Many years of experience setting up Google Ads campaigns (keyword selection, ad creation, budget, and bids, where your ads appear, measuring success, continuous improvement) to successfully advertise your product or service online.

-✅ Facebook Ads.
-Extensive experience in creating complex Facebook advertising campaigns.
-This comprehensive service covers all aspects of successful Facebook advertising (audience targeting, creative, budget management, ad placement strategy, performance tracking, and ongoing optimization).
+✅ Data Science
+Using advanced techniques such as predictive modeling and analysis to uncover insights, optimize decision-making, and drive business growth. 🚀🔍

+✅ Data-Driven Management
+Building tailored data systems and analytics frameworks empowers management to make informed decisions, leading to sustainable growth. 💼📊

+✅ Google Ads
+Years of experience running Google Ads campaigns, from keyword selection to budget optimization, driving targeted results and conversions. 💻💰

+✅ Facebook Ads
+Creating and optimizing complex Facebook ad campaigns, with expertise in audience targeting, ad placement, and performance tracking to ensure results. 📱📈

 ___